Adobe-Marketing-Cloud/target-experience-templates/banner-carousel/readme.md

 # banner-carousel

 ### Overview
 This experience template is a rotating carousel, commonly used on home pages and landing pages or other high-volume entry pages.
-This carousel will not automatically rotate through the images and can be interacted with directly by clicking the smaller images below the primary image.
+This carousel will not automatically rotate through the images and can be interacted with directly by clicking the left and right arrows.

 There are three configurable fields in this template:
 1. **Image** The image must be hosted on your content delivery network (CDN)
-1. **Text** The text will display under the smaller image
 1. **Link**  The link will be initiated when the larger image is clicked